Warzone2100/warzone2100/macosx/README.BUILD.txt

 To build the game, just run the following command: xcodebuild -project Warzone.xcodeproj -target Warzone -configuration Release

-You will also need a recent version of GNU bison to complete the build process.
-The version included with Mac OS X 10.4 "Tiger" is not capable of properly processing the grammars that Warzone 2100 uses.

 There are two build configurations available.
 'Release' is compiled normally, while 'Debug' sets the DEBUG preprocessor flag and automatically